- 1. What is Frailty?

-There are approximately 850,000 people estimated to be living with dementia in the UK and this number is set to rise in the coming decades.
+More than 850,000 people in the UK are estimated to be living with dementia.
 People who are living with frailty and who also have dementia are at increased risk of poor health as a result of not being able to care for themselves adequately, particularly if they are living alone.

 For further information see Dementia: Practice Guidance chapter.